Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Trade

 It is useful to classify the possible moves of the pair of economies in this simple case with money and one good.
 We divide the state space into ``quadrants'' according to the signs of the temperature difference $T_2-T_1$ and price difference $\mu_2-\mu_1$.
 See Figure~\ref{fig:Plot3}.
 Recall from the end of the previous subsection that in our toy economies, $T = \frac{M}{N\eta}$, so the curve of equal temperatures is a line of constant $M_1$, namely $M_1 = 5/11$ for the chosen parameter values.
 Recall also that the curve of equal prices is the Pareto curve.

 From a starting point other than that of maximum total entropy, the previously considered case of MB trade takes place in the cone of directions where $\mu_2 dG_1 < -dM_1 < \mu_2 dG_1$.
 Following the second law, this always points to higher entropy.
 Investment takes place in the direction with $(T_2-T_1)dM_1 > 0$ and $dG_1 = 0$.
 This, too, always points to higher entropy.
 Taking convex combinations of the two we obtain a larger cone of possible directions, depending on the quadrant.
 But the space of all directions that don't decrease total entropy is a half-space, which raises the question of how to achieve the remaining entropy-increasing directions.
-One way to achieve them is by allowing connection to a third economy 3 under the control of an external trader T. T uses 3 to create a Carnot cycle to extract money from the temperature difference between 1 and 2, or in reverse to move money against a temperature difference.